Politics, Power and Paper Trails

 3. Fallout.
 A private fix ignites a constitutional storm.

-“Who owns a Prime Minister’s history, the family, the nation, or the highest bidder?”
+“Who owns a Prime Minister’s history: the family, the nation, or the highest bidder?”

-Cabinet Secretaryloyalty vs mercy
+Cabinet Secretaryloyalty versus mercy

 Civil Servicecontain the leak